originalcindy/wax_wisdom/README.md

  settings.py was blocking iframes

  **Steps Taken to Fix:**
- added X_FRAME_OPTIONS = "allow all" temporarily to allow the iframe
+ added X_FRAME_OPTIONS = "allow all" temporarily to allow the iframe commited save and pushed security issues due to clickjacking but for the project, this is ok.

+- ### Bug Fix #6:  Django Static Files Not Served in Production

+**Issue:**
+ CSS files are working in development but aren't being served correctly in production after deployment to Heroku or another platform.

+ **Cause:**
+incorrect configuration for static files in production.
+The static files weren’t collected or served correctly.

+ **Steps Taken to Fix:**
+ Checked settings.py configuration for static files: syntax error

 ## Deployment

-All code for this project was written in Visual Studio/Gitpod as the integrated development environment.
+All code for this project was written in Visual Studio/Github as the integrated development environment.
 GitHub was used for version control, and the application was deployed to Heroku from GitHub.

 ### Pre-Deployment